 - On or before the first day of class – 100% credit

-- After the end of the first day of classes, but on or before 10 percent of the term has elapsed – 75% credit
+- After the end of the first day of classes, but on or before 10% of the term has elapsed – 75% credit

-- After 25 percent of the term has elapsed – no credit
+- After 25% of the term has elapsed – no credit

-In the summer term, students who withdraw within the first week will receive a tuition and residence hall refund of 50 percent.
-After one week, no refunds will be made.
+In the summer term, students who withdraw within the first week will receive a tuition and residence hall pro-ration of 50%.
+After one week, Stetson will not prorate the tuition.

 - Any amount credited under this section will be applied first to any unpaid charges on the student’s account.
 Students receiving federal assistance should read Return of Federal Funds elsewhere in this Catalog.